DavideAlidosi/May9/ReadMe.txt

 Release Note
-Tested and develop on Autodesk Maya 2020.1
+Tested and develop on Autodesk Maya 2020.4

 Licenses
-May9 Next is made by Davide Alidosi and licensed under MIT license MMtoKey is made by Andrey Menshikov and licensed under a custom non-commercial license
+May9 Next is made by Davide Alidosi and licensed under MIT license MMtoKey is made by Andrey Menshikov and licensed under a custom non-commercial license Rain Curves from Edges is made by Jefri Haryono and licensed under MIT license